This article was updated on Aug. 29, 2018.

 If your employees are making health and wellness resolutions, you can resolve in this new year to help your employees stay healthy by creating policies and benefits that make it easier for them to achieve their goals.

 1. Provide Opportunities for Physical Activity

-The prevalence of obesity and health risk behaviors vary widely depending on occupation, according to the Centers for Disease Control and Prevention (CDC).
+The prevalence of obesity and health risk behaviors vary widely depending on occupation, according to research conducted by BioMed Central.
 For instance, workers who spend much of their time sitting down — such as truck drivers and office staff — have much higher instances of obesity than those who are more active during their working hours.

 HR leaders can help employees meet their health goals by simply making it easier for them to be active.
 That may mean providing opportunities for employees to get outside during breaks, especially if there are sidewalks or walking trails nearby.
 It could also mean arranging the office layout in a way that encourages movement among various areas.
 Some organizations have on-site exercise facilities where employees can hop on a treadmill or elliptical for a quick workout during the day.
 Helping prevent health risks related to obesity won't just help employees achieve their New Year's resolutions, it can also help reduce your organization's health care costs.